Translation: Etymology

-The concept of metaphrase (i.e., word-for-word translation) is an imperfect concept, because a given word in a given language often carries more than one meaning, and because a similar given meaning may often be represented in a given language by more than one word.
+The concept of metaphrase (i.e., word-for-word translation) is imperfect, because a given word in a given language often carries more than one meaning, and because a similar given meaning may often be represented in a given language by more than one word.
 Nevertheless, metaphrase and paraphrase may be useful as ideal concepts that mark the extremes in the spectrum of possible approaches to translation.

 See also the entry for translation at Wiktionary.